Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Methodology

 \subsubsection{LLM-driven Locomotion}

-Our proposed LLM-driven locomotion method introduces a novel approach to hands-free, natural language-based teleportation, enabling intuitive navigation in virtual environments through free-form voice commands.
+Our proposed LLM-driven locomotion technique introduces an approach to hands-free, natural language-based teleportation, enabling intuitive navigation in virtual environments through free-form voice commands.
 In contrast to conventional voice-based locomotion techniques~\cite{hombeck2023tell,calandra2022comparison,ferracani2017natural}, which rely on rigid command sets or rule-based grammar structures, our approach leverages LLMs to interpret open-ended and flexible instructions through contextual understanding.
 This approach eliminates the need for users to memorize specific commands or syntax, resulting in a more natural and engaging interaction experience.
 Moreover, the method offers inherent multilingual support without requiring separate command definitions for each language, thereby improving both accessibility for users and scalability for developers.
 To navigate the environment, users can employ naturally phrased voice commands, such as \texttt{<go to the red house>} or \texttt{<move 50 meters forward>}, which the system processes contextually to determine the intended destination.
-Thus, our LLM-driven approach can be considered an advanced, dynamically context-aware extension of landmark-based teleportation~\cite{hombeck2023tell,ferracani2017natural,calandra2022comparison}, as it eliminates the need for predefined object mappings by leveraging real-time scene understanding.
+Thus, our LLM-driven approach can be considered a dynamically context-aware extension of landmark-based teleportation~\cite{hombeck2023tell,ferracani2017natural,calandra2022comparison}, as it eliminates the need for predefined object mappings by leveraging real-time scene understanding from runtime-extracted scene information, such as object names and tags.